AndrewFreemantle/fatlemon.co.uk/_posts/2024/2024-12-04-advent-of-code-2024-day04.md

 ```

 ### Part 2 ⭐️
-After a little thought, I figured that finding the middle character of the word as my starting point, then re-using 2 of the ordinal direction methods in combination with reversing the word ought to work.
+After a little thought, I figured that finding the middle character of the word as my starting point then re-using 2 of the ordinal direction methods in combination with reversing the word ought to work.
 Pleasingly, it did.